Angie034/loan-default-prediction/README.md

 These variables were the strongest predictors of borrower default and are consistent with factors commonly considered in credit risk assessment.

-Business Insights
+##Business Insights

 The findings indicate that:

-Borrowers with higher debt burdens and larger loan amounts are more likely to default.
+-Borrowers with higher debt burdens and larger loan amounts are more likely to default.
-Income and employment history play an important role in loan repayment.
+-Income and employment history play an important role in loan repayment.
-Credit score remains one of the strongest indicators of default risk.
+-Credit score remains one of the strongest indicators of default risk.
-Machine learning models can support lenders by providing faster and more consistent credit risk assessments.
+-Machine learning models can support lenders by providing faster and more consistent credit risk assessments.

-Technologies Used
+## Technologies Used
-Python
+-Python
-Jupyter Notebook
+-Jupyter Notebook
-Pandas
-NumPy
-Matplotlib
-Scikit-learn
-XGBoost
+-Pandas
+-NumPy
+-Matplotlib
+-Scikit-learn
+-XGBoost
-Imbalanced-learn (SMOTE)
+-Imbalanced-learn (SMOTE)

-Repository Structure
-loan-default-prediction/
-│
-├── data/
-│   └── loan_data.csv
-│
-├── notebooks/
-│   └── Loan_Default_Prediction.ipynb
-│
-├── images/
-│   ├── roc_curve.png
-│   ├── confusion_matrix.png
-│   ├── feature_importance.png
-│
-├── report/
-│   └── Loan_Default_Prediction_Report.pdf
-│
-├── requirements.txt
-├── README.md
-└── LICENSE
-Future Improvements
+##Future Improvements

 Future work may include: